Seoul expected to avoid pressing North on human rights and nuclear weapons.

 However, while an agreement to push for a formal end to the war is a significant step forward, any actual treaty will also have to include China and the US, both of which fought in the Korean War.

-The US still has some 50,000 troops based in South Korea.
+The US still has more than 30,000 troops based in South Korea.

 As for South Korea itself, it was never a signatory to the original armistice.